 STUDENT CONFERENCE PAPER AWARD:

-Paper submissions must be between 10 to 12 pages (or 2,500 to 3,000 words), excluding citations and primary source appendices.
-Graduate students must submit their papers in advance and the winner will be announced at the annual meeting of the American Society for Ethnohistory.
+Paper submissions must be between 10 to 12 pages (2,500 to 3,000 words), excluding citations and appendices.
+Graduate students must submit their papers in advance, and the winner will be announced at the annual meeting of the American Society for Ethnohistory.

-Students who wished to have their work considered for the graduate student paper prize should submit their work electronically to the four members of the committee.
-Those names are located under the heading “Current Leadership” on the home page of this website.
-The deadline is two weeks prior to the conference.
-You must send you paper no later than Sunday, September 30th and the student must present the paper at the conference.
+Students who wish to have their work considered for the graduate student paper prize should submit their work electronically to the four members of the committee.
+You must send your paper no later than September 10th to the emails listed below.
+The student must present the paper at the conference.